Brazilian tax litigation. Strategic defense across instances.

 - Suspension of foreclosure proceedings upon valid adhesion.

 Strategic consideration: transaction is most beneficial for debts where the taxpayer faces high probability of unfavorable judicial outcome combined with significant penalty accrual.
 For debts with strong defensive thesis, judicial litigation typically delivers superior outcome.
+We detail the modalities and eligibility in PGFN tax settlement.

 For debts in Active Debt (Dívida Ativa), PGFN negotiation under Lei 13.988/2020 allows discounts of up to 70% on penalties + interest, with installments up to 145 months.
 Particularly relevant for legacy contingencies.